Scientific Working Group on Digital Evidence: History

 The SWGDE was formed in 1998.
 Originally named the Technical Working Group (TWG) on Digital Evidence, it became SWGDE when TWGs were renamed to Scientific Working Groups (SWGs) in 1999 in order to distinguish the Federal Bureau of Investigation-supported long-term working groups from National Institute of Justice-supported short-term TWGs.
 SWGs are ongoing groups that meet at least once per year, and have federal, state and local members.
 The goal of these groups is to open lines of communication between law enforcement agencies and forensic laboratories around the world while providing guidance on the use of new and innovative technologies and techniques.

 The initial members of SWGDE were made up of the Federal Forensic Laboratories as well as representatives of several agencies that performed digital forensics outside the traditional forensic laboratory.
 Soon representatives from state and local agencies were invited to participate.
 Today, the members are federal, state, and local law enforcement agencies, academic organizations, and commercial entities.

 The first meeting of SWGDE was held in July 1998 and the group defined digital evidence as "any information of probative value that is stored or transmitted in a binary form."
 This includes digitized text, numerals, sound, images, and video.
 "Binary" was later changed to "digital."
 Some of SWGDE’s earliest work explored the principles of digital forensics and developed some baseline definitions.
 In 1999, at the request of the Group of Eight (G8), the International Organization on Computer Evidence (IOCE), which is no longer a functioning organization, with SWGDE contributions, authored a set of principles and definitions that the group felt were as close to universal as possible.
 These principles were published in the Forensic Science Communications journal and submitted to the G8; the principles were adopted by the G8 in 2001.
 By 2003, SWGDE had published guidelines for training and best practices.
 As a result of these efforts, the American Society of Crime Laboratory Directors (ASCLD) approved digital evidence as part of its accreditation process for crime laboratories in 2003.
 Today, the discipline is referred to as Digital and Multimedia Evidence and comprises the sub-disciplines of computer forensics, audio, video and imaging.

 SWGDE Organization

-The SWGDE membership presently consists of approximately seventy (maximum 100) forensic examiners, scientists, and managers from more than two dozen federal, state, and local law enforcement agencies, as well as representatives from the academic, private, and research communities.
+The SWGDE consists of 125 [maximum] digital evidence subject-matter experts, primarily consisting of forensic science practitioners (e.g., private sector, state/local, federal) with 10% [minimum] non-forensic science practitioners (e.g., academics, researchers, statisticians, legal representatives).
 The membership elects its officers from within.
-SWGDE is composed of an Executive Board, eight standing committees, and ad-hoc committees appointed on an as-needed basis.
-The standing committees are Audio Forensics, Computer Forensics, Imaging, Photography, Quality Standards, Video, Membership, and Outreach.
-The Imaging, Photography, and Video committees were added in June 2015, when the Scientific Working Group on Imaging Technology (SWGIT) terminated operations.
+SWGDE is composed of an Executive Board, eight standing committees and ad hoc committees appointed on an as-needed basis.
+The standing committees are Audio Forensics, Computer Forensics, Imaging, Photography, Quality Standards, Video, Membership and Outreach.
+The Imaging, Photography and Video committees were added in June 2015 when the Scientific Working Group on Imaging Technology (SWGIT) terminated operations.